 Refresher on Module 1 Submodule 1 Early Warning Signals Version - Short Question Version - MC Question 5-What are the key levels at which signals for 5-What are the key levels at which signals for escalation are identified in credit risk escalation are identified in credit risk management? management?
-Suggested answer: Suggested choices: In credit risk management, signals for escalation A-Account level only are identified at three levels: the account level B-Portfolio level only (individual borrower's credit risk signals), the C-Macro-economic level only portfolio level (aggregate credit risk within the D-All of the above (account, portfolio, and entire portfolio), and the macro-economic level vel macro-economic level) (wider economic factors impacting credit risk). x).
+Suggested answer: Suggested choices: In credit risk management, signals for escalation A-Account level only are identified at three levels: the account level B-Portfolio level only (individual borrower's credit risk signals), the C-Macro-economic level only portfolio level (aggregate credit risk within the D-All of the above (account, portfolio, and entire portfolio), and the macro-economic level vel macro-economic level) (wider economic factors impacting credit risk).
 Suggested answer: D Additionally, other essential signals may include industry-specific trends and regulatory changes.

-Refresher on Module 1 Submo odule 1 Early Warning Signals Version - Short Question Version - MC Question 6-What are the primary sources of changes 6-What are the primary sources of changes that necessitate remedial actions in credit that necessitate remedial actions in credit risk management? risk management?
+Refresher on Module 1 Submodule 1 Early Warning Signals Version - Short Question Version - MC Question 6-What are the primary sources of changes 6-What are the primary sources of changes that necessitate remedial actions in credit that necessitate remedial actions in credit risk management? risk management?
 Suggested answer: Suggested choices: The main sources of changes prompting A-Internal organizational changes remedial actions in credit risk management B-Industry-wide trends include internal factors within the client C-Market conditions organization, external factors such as industry D-All of the above trends, and broader market and economic Suggested answer: D conditions.
 Effective knowledge management of all inhouse, industry information and all external situations is crucial for identifying and addressing these changes.

-Refresher on Module 1 Submo odule 1 Early Warning Signals Version - Short Question Version - MC Question 7-What steps are crucial in exercising 7-What steps are crucial in exercising unbiased judgment in credit risk unbiased judgment in credit risk management? management?
-Suggested answer: Suggested choices: Exercising unbiased judgment in credit risk A-Review and prioritize risk level of industrial, management involves reviewing and other external factors, and internal factors prioritizing the risk levels of industrial, other B-Review and prioritize contagious effects on external factors, and internal factors.
-It also portfolio performance includes assessing the contagious effects on C-Assign an independent party for risk portfolio performance and assigning an independent party for ongoing risk monitoring.
-D-All of the above Suggested answer: D
+Refresher on Module 1 Submodule 1 Early Warning Signals Version - Short Question Version - MC Question 7-What steps are crucial in exercising unbiased judgment in credit risk management? management involves reviewing and prioritizing the risk levels of industrial, other external factors, and internal factors.
+It also B-Review and prioritize contagious effects on portfolio performance C-Assign an independent party for risk monitoring

 Refresher on Module 1 Submodule 1 Early Warning Signals Version - Short Question Version - MC Question 8-What are the key aspects of Credit 8-What are the key aspects of Credit Administration Function?
 Administration Function?
-Suggested answer: Suggested choices: The credit administration function primarily A-Compliance with terms and conditions focuses on compliance with terms and B-Operational review conditions T&C and conducting operational C-Financial analysis reviews to ensure adherence to credit policies s D-A&B and procedures.
+Suggested answer: Suggested choices: The credit administration function primarily A-Compliance with terms and conditions focuses on compliance with terms and B-Operational review conditions T&C and conducting operational C-Financial analysis reviews to ensure adherence to credit policies D-A&B and procedures.
 Suggested answer: D